CQCL/tket/README.md

    used by the extension modules such as the `Backend` and `BackendResult` classes, as well as various other utilities.

+There is further a limited subset of the C++ functionality that is exposed through a `C` API in the [tket-c-api](tket-c-api) directory.
+This project is experimental, and we make no guarantees about its stability or future compatibility.

 ### Prerequisites

 #### Build tools